 Finally, a little one raised his hand and asked how I did that.
 Still clueless I respond, “How did I do what?” when one of the teachers said, “Turn around.”
 Behind me was a break in the clouds and a brilliant double rainbow.
 Apparently, it appeared right on cue at the end of the story.
 I told the kids I didn’t do that; God did.
 It was the only time I told a Bible story that ever got an applause.

 That summer and the others, kids more readily came forward to learn about Jesus one on one with a volunteer personally.
 It was a watershed event for the child but also for the volunteer to witness.
 I was fortunate to have the same returning volunteers each year who knew the propensity was real to see the fruit of their labor a blessing not to miss.
 We also had a group of kids who regularly attended our church come to the VBS to participate.
 It was pure joy to watch them peer mentor their new friends from different ethnic and economic backgrounds.
 It’s said that it takes a person six times to hear an invitation to Christianity before venturing out forth in faith.
 I will never know the full harvest from the seeds of witness planted.
 I do not know where the youth were in their sequence of hearing the message (seeds), but the message was planted, and hopefully took root for blooms to appeared.
-All anyone can do is plant the seeds to bring people closer to belief.
-Only the Holy Spirit can water them.
+All anyone can do is plant the seeds to bring people closer to a relationship with Jesus.
+Only the Holy Spirit though can consummate it.